 SASE components

 SASE relies on several interlinked technologies to create a universal cybersecurity solution covering all the bases.
-While it’s completely viable to use each of its components separately, the main benefit of SASE is that it takes advantage of a single control center.
+While using each of its components separately is completely viable, the main benefit of SASE is that it takes advantage of a single control center.
 The data and security policies are universal across the board, and each component works together.

-Secure Web Gateway (SWG) — you can think of SWGs as a secure access tunnel between the users’ endpoints and the Internet.
+- Secure Web Gateway (SWG)—you can think of SWGs as a secure access tunnel between the users’ endpoints and the Internet.
 To ensure the device’s security, SWG acts as a filter to block potentially malicious traffic before it can harm the user’s device.
-Therefore, it functions as a handy precaution against various insider threats and may detect various phishing links.
+Therefore, it functions as a handy precaution against insider threats and may detect phishing links.

-Zero Trust Network Access (ZTNA) — as a practical implementation of the Zero Trust philosophy, ZTNA ensures that each access request passes authorization.
-ZTNA solutions can be in-depth and evaluate traits like connections IP address, advanced context evaluation, and multifactor authentication.
+- Zero Trust Network Access (ZTNA)—as a practical implementation of the Zero Trust philosophy, ZTNA ensures that each access request passes authorization.
+ZTNA solutions can be in-depth and evaluate traits like connections, IP addresses, advanced context evaluation, and multifactor authentication.

-Software-defined WAN — virtual WAN setup allowing to connect devices using various transport channels.
-This optimizes the network traffic and balances the load taking advantage of multiple points of presence.
-The traffic is rerouted to SaaS providers avoiding backhauling and wasting the company’s resources.
+- Software-defined WAN—virtual WAN setup allowing the connection of devices using various transport channels.
+This optimizes the network traffic and balances the load, taking advantage of multiple points of presence.
+The traffic is rerouted to SaaS providers, avoiding backhauling and wasting the company’s resources.

 How SASE works